Children’s Dentistry – St. Augustine, FL

 Keeping Young Smiles Safe

 The need for dental care begins as soon as your child’s first baby tooth appears (normally around the age of 6 months).
 By establishing a dental home at Salt Run Family Dentistry as early as you can, you can be sure that your little one’s smile will be in good hands as we work to protect them from cavities and disease.
 And as a parent, you’ll receive the guidance you need to help your child safely navigate the different stages of dental development.
 Are you ready to set up an appointment for the youngest members of your family?
-Call us today.
+Call us today for children's dentistry in St. Augustine, FL.

 Why Choose Salt Run Family Dentistry for Children’s Dentistry?